-Florida Atlantic University’s Institute for Summer Integrative Neuroscience Experience (SINE) at the John D. MacArthur Campus at Jupiter will host an intensive program that provides opportunities for talented undergraduate students from across the country to participate in cutting edge neuroscience research.
+Florida Atlantic University’s Summer Integrative Neuroscience Experience (SINE) at the John D. MacArthur Campus at Jupiter will host an intensive program that provides opportunities for talented undergraduate students from across the country to participate in cutting edge neuroscience research.

 Students will have the opportunity to work in laboratories at FAU Jupiter, Scripps Research or the Max Plank Florida Institute for Neuroscience.
 The on-campus research will focus on the following neuroscience areas: synaptic function, behavioral pharmacology, neurogenetics and systems neuroscience.
 Students will also participate in workshops that provide a broad background in scientific communication, research approaches, and responsible conduct in research.

 YOUR FLORIDA EXPERIENCE

 - This paid, ten-week program focuses on training, mentoring, research and an overall experience for students that prepares them for graduate studies or careers in science, technology, engineering or math (STEM) disciplines.